PRodriguez19/MMG3320-5320/docs/assignments/week3_assignment.md

 + Today's date
 + Homework Assignment #3

-**Assignment**
-Now that we know what type of information is inside the GTF file, let's use the commands we have learned so far to answer a simple question about our data: **how many unique exons are present on chromosome 1 using `chr1-hg19_genes.gtf`?**
+## Part A: Find the number of unique exons in Chromosome 1 of Humans (25 points)

+**We will be using `chr1-hg19_genes.gtf`?**

-To determine the number of unique exons on chromosome 1 you are going to perform a series of steps as shown below.
-For this homework, you need to figure out the command line for each step.
+To determine the number of unique exons in chromosome 1 you will write and perform a series of steps that will:

-1. Extract only the genomic coordinates of exon features
+1. Extract only exon features from the GTF file
-2. Subset dataset to only keep genomic coordinates
+2. Subset dataset to keep only genomic coordinates
 3. Remove duplicate exons
-4. Count the total number of exons
+4. Redirect and check

 Your end goal is to have a single line of code, wherein you have strung together multiple commands using the pipe operator.
-But, I recommend that you do it in a stepwise manner as detailed below.
+These steps are detailed a little more below:

-#### 1. Extract only the genomic coordinates of exon features
+#### 1. Extract only exon features from GTF file

-We only want the exons (not CDS or start_codon features), so let's use `grep` to search for the word "exon".
-You should do a sanity check on the first few lines of the output of `grep` by piping the result to the `head` command for the first 10 lines.
+We only want the exons (not CDS or start_codon features), so let's use the command to search for the word "exon".
+You can perform a "sanity check" first by piping the result to the `head` command for the first 10 lines.

-***Report the entire command you have at this stage*** in your homework as an answer to question #1.

 #### 2. Subset the extracted information from step 1 to only keep genomic coordinates

-We will define the uniqueness of an exon by its genomic coordinates, both start and end, and strand (positive or negative).
-Therefore, from the step 1 output, we would like to keep 4 columns (chr, start, stop, and strand).
+We will define the uniqueness of an exon by its genomic coordinates (start and end position) and strand (positive or negative).
+Therefore, we would like to keep 4 columns (chr, start, stop, and strand).

-Go ahead and extract those columns from the output of step 1.

-***Report the entire command you have at this stage*** in your homework as an answer to question #2.

 #### 3. Remove duplicate exons

-Now, we need to remove those exons that show up multiple times for different transcripts.
-We can use the `sort` command with the `-u` option.
+Now, we need to remove exons that show up multiple times for different transcripts.

-***Report the entire command you have at this stage*** in your homework as an answer to question #3.

-Do you see a change in how the sorting has changed?
-Check with `less`.

-We will use step 4 to check if `sort -u` worked.

-#### 4. Count the total number of exons

-First, check how many lines we would have without using `sort -u` by piping the output to `wc -l`.

-***Report the entire command you have at this stage and the number of lines output*** in your homework as an answer to question #4a.

-Now, to count how many unique exons are on chromosome 1, we will add back the `sort -u` and pipe the output to `wc -l`.
-Do you observe a difference in number of lines?

-***Report the entire command you have at this stage and the number of lines output*** in your homework as an answer to question #4b.

-#### 5. Redirect output into a new file
+#### 4. Redirect and check
-Finally, redirect the output of step 4b to a new file and call it chr1-hg19_exons.txt.
-After outputing, do a final check on the number of lines and file size for this newly created file.
+Finally, redirect the output to a new file and call it `chr1-hg19_exons.txt`.
+Do a final check on the number of lines and file size for this newly created file.

-***Report the entire command you have at this stage, the number of lines output, and the file size*** in your homework as an answer to question #5.
+***Report the entire command you have at this stage, the number of lines output, and the file size*** in your homework as an answer for Part 1.

+## Part B: Jupiter Notebook Class Exercise #6 (25 points)
+**Directions for Part 2:** Submit two screenshots.

++ One of your final script (output from #11).

++ The second screenshot will be of your terminal screen after running your script (output from #12).